UK supermarket pulls corned beef off shelves due slavery fears

 Brazilian police reportedly discovered men forced to live in inhumane and degrading conditions, with no shelter, toilets or drinking water.
 Prosecutors believe the workers were in debt bondage, the Guardian said.

-JBS said the farm at the center of the allegations had never been included in the government's "blacklist" for slave labor.
+JBS told the paper the farm was not included in the government's official "blacklist" of companies known to use slave labour.

-"As soon as JBS became aware of irregularities in the farm's operations in 2016, all livestock purchases from (there) were immediately stopped," spokeswoman Carla Saemi told the Thomson Reuters Foundation in an email.
+"As soon as JBS became aware of irregularities in the ... farm's operations in 2016, all livestock purchases from the (farm) were immediately stopped," the Guardian quoted JBS as saying.

-"JBS does not buy cattle from any farms which have any association with slave labor as listed by the Brazilian government."